gazebosim/docs/ros_installation.md

 ## Installing the default Gazebo version for a ROS distribution using binary installations

-For users that need to run a specific version of ROS and want to use all the gazebo ROS related packages out-of-the-box, this is the recommended taking the following approach
+For users that need to run a specific version of ROS and want to use all the gazebo ROS related packages out-of-the-box, taking the following approach is recommended

 ### ROS 2 Humble and ROS 2 Rolling
 ROS 2 Humble and ROS 2 Rolling officially support Gazebo Fortress, meaning